Fiat Chrysler starts ventilator component output in Italy

-MILAN (Reuters) - Fiat Chrysler (FCA) (FCHA.MI) (FCAU.N) has begun producing ventilator parts to help Italy’s Siare Engineering boost its output of the medical equipment needed to treat patients during the coronavirus crisis, the carmaker said on Friday.
+MILAN, April 3 (Reuters) - Fiat Chrysler (FCA) has begun producing ventilator parts to help Italy’s Siare Engineering boost its output of the medical equipment needed to treat patients during the coronavirus crisis, the carmaker said on Friday.

 Carmakers around the world are ramping up production of critical healthcare products and machines to respond to the enormous demand during the pandemic.